taylorazizeh/taylorazizeh.github.io/content/_index.md

           parallax: true
           # Text color (true=light, false=dark, or remove for the dynamic theme color).
           text_color_light: true
-  - block: portfolio
-    id: projects
-    content:
-      title: Projects
-      filters:
-        folders:
-          - project
-      # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
-      default_button_index: 0
-      # Filter toolbar (optional).
-      # Add or remove as many filters (`filter_button` instances) as you like.
-      # To show all items, set `tag` to "*".
-      # To filter by a specific tag, set `tag` to an existing tag name.
-      # To remove the toolbar, delete the entire `filter_button` block.
-    design:
-      # Choose how many columns the section has.
-Valid values: '1' or '2'.
-      columns: '1'
-      view: showcase
-      # For Showcase view, flip alternate rows?
-      flip_alt_rows: false
   - block: markdown
     id: photography
     content: